The Truth About Hotel Overbooking—and What to Do If It Happens to You

 Hannah Purnell

+Hotel overbooking is a long-standing industry practice designed to account for no-shows and last-minute cancellations.
 The good news?
 There’s no need to panic.
 Understanding the reasoning behind hotel overbooking can give you an edge, whether you’re planning a quick business trip or a family vacation.
+And when travelers book through trusted sources, like AAA Travel, issues are typically resolved quickly and with minimal disruption.

 woman sitting with suitcase, holding phone